comake/rmlmapper-js/README.md

 ```

 ## Functions:
-This library also allows the user to define javascript functions beforehand and passes them through the options parameter.
+This library also allows the user to define javascript functions beforehand and pass them through the options parameter.
 These functions can be used within an RML Mapping according to the [FNO specification](https://fno.io/rml/).

 An example how this works can be seen below:

 #### Input